Governing Hong Kong: The poisoned chalice of politics

 Donald Tsang, another predecessor, was sentenced last year to 12 months in jail on a charge that related to undeclared dealings with a business tycoon before his retirement in 2012.

-One veteran Hong Kong official who has worked with Lam and her predecessors says they all enter office thinking they can keep Beijing's authoritarian instincts in check while serving Hong Kong's interests.
+One veteran Hong Kong official who has worked with Lam and her predecessors say they all enter office thinking they can keep Beijing's authoritarian instincts in check while serving Hong Kong's interests.

 "They all have this idealistic thing, that I can do the best," the senior official said.
 "But they are forever caught between the devil and deep blue sea."